mahdibeit/DSFL/README.md

-# DSFL
-Dynamic Sparsification for Federated Learning
+# DSFL: Dynamic Sparsification for Federated Learning

-# FLAC: Federated Learning with Autoencoder Compression and Convergence Guarantee

 This is the implementation of the DSFL introduced in the paper submitted to ICCSPA2022.